dylan-chong/a-team-engr101-avc/README.md

 <h4>Milestone Checklist</h4>
 - [x] Everyone, Ahmed: Complete Skeleton robot design (functional parts and structure only)
+	- Position of sensors have been planned
 - [ ] Daniel: Have AVC follow straight lines
+	- Motor code is still in progress (motors do work, buthave been disconnected)
 - [ ] Ahmed: Create ball bearing for robot
+	- We may not need a ball bearing - we will decide later if we need it (not crucial)
 - [x] Andrew, Dylan: Plan modules and methods
+	- Modules have been planned
 - [x] Dylan: Add method stubs to test-module files for others to work on
+	- Method stubs have been added to test-module files
 - [x] Ben: Be able to receive data from camera
+	- The camera works, but algorithm in progress
 - [ ] Jonah: Be able to sense distance from IR sensor
+	- IR Sensor code is still in progress (need catch up)

 <h4>Minor Task Checklist</h4>
-- [ ] Dylan: Record cost of parts so far
+- [x] Dylan: Record cost of parts so far (3D printed parts don't cost, so budget not a high priority)

 <h4>Daily Log</h4>